jhpoelen/eol-globi-js/README.md

 2. improve this library by becoming a contributor to this project, and/or,

-3. use the [GloBI REST](http://github.com/jhpoelen/eol-globi-data/wiki/rest] services directly, and/or
+3. use the [GloBI REST](http://github.com/jhpoelen/eol-globi-data/wiki/rest) services directly, and/or

-4. use the [eol-globi-data-js](http://github.com/jhpoelen/globi-data-js) to access data using a javascript library.
+4. use the [eol-globi-data-js](http://github.com/jhpoelen/eol-globi-data-js) to access data using a javascript library.

 # Getting Started

 This library is using [d3](http://d3js.org) to render svg widgets based on [GloBI](http://github.com/jhpoelen/eol-globi-data) species interaction data.

+If you'd like the standalone version (including d3), please use globi-dist.js, otherwise, simply include the npm module [```globi```](https://npmjs.org/package/globi) module in your project.

 Below is an example snippet on how to render the interaction graph widget.
-You can find the full example in (bipartite-graph.html)[examples/bipartite-graph.html].
+You can find the full example in [bipartite-graph.html](examples/bipartite-graph.html]).
+The examples have been tested in Firefox.

 ```javascript
         ...